Practicing Biomimicry to Prepare Students for Uncertain Futures

 I come from a family of entrepreneurs and engineers, so I was probably destined to apply my life science studies to solve problems in education.

-I am drawn to this Václav Havel quotation that Benyus selected for her first chapter, particularly because his language speaks directly to learning and its assessment:
+This Václav Havel quotation that Benyus selected for her first chapter resonates, particularly because his language speaks directly to learning and its assessment:

 Our first step with competency-based assessment was to acknowledge its limitations.